Nationals vs. Mets Player Props Betting Odds

 Garcia Stats

-- Garcia has five doubles, a triple, three home runs, 10 walks and 16 RBI (32 total hits).
-He has swiped two bases.
+- Garcia has collected 35 hits with five doubles, a triple, three home runs and 10 walks.
+He has driven in 16 runs with two stolen bases.

 Garcia Recent Games